Normal forms for almost non-integrable CR structures: Introduction

-holds, where $\eps_j$ is as in \eqref{eps}, $\delta_{jk}$ is Kronecker delta and $[v_{n+1}]\in T_p/H_p$ stands for the equivalence class of $v_{n+1}$.
-Given intrinsic coordinates $z=x+iy\in\C^n$ and $u\in\R$ with $H_0M=\C^n\times\{0\}$, one has the {\em standard adapted frame} $\frac{\d}{\d x_1},\ldots, \frac{\d}{\d x_n}, \frac{\d}{\d u}$ at $0$.
-It follows from Chern-Moser theory \cite{CM} that any Levi-nondegenerate CR structure can always be put into its Chern-Moser normal form with the additional condition that an arbitrary given adapted frame is transformed into the standard one.
-However, the latter condition still does not make the normal form unique.
+where $\eps_j$ is as in \eqref{eps}, $\delta_{jk}$ is Kronecker delta and $[v_{n+1}]\in T_p/H_p$ stands for the equivalence class of $v_{n+1}$.
+In given coordinates $(x,y,u)\in\R^n\times\R^{n}\times\R$ on $M$ with $H_0M=\C^n\times\{0\}$, one has the {\em standard adapted frame} $\frac{\d}{\d x_1},\ldots, \frac{\d}{\d x_n}, \frac{\d}{\d u}$ at $0$.
+It follows from Chern-Moser theory \cite{CM} that any Levi-nondegenerate CR structure can be always be put into its Chern-Moser normal form with the additional condition that an arbitrary given adapted frame is transformed into the standard one.
+However, the latter condition still does not suffice to make the normal form unique.
 In order to achieve the uniqueness, one needs a second order condition, of which we give here the following geometric version.
 We here give a brief description and refer the reader to \S\ref{jets} for more details.